ragavpn/NEURON/README.md

 ### Running the Project

 This setup script ensures you have all required dependencies and then starts the project.
 Make sure to have an active internet connection.
+Clone the repo and run the below commands in a terminal.
+The file /src/server/pyserver/runner.py contains the code for the ML model being run.
+The .pth file in the same directory are the saved weights and biases from when the model was trained.

 ```bash
 cd NEURON